Join the Movement - Sign the Delay Manifesto 📑

 Age: Adults only (the secret chat is highly explicit)

 Cons: The Secret Chats feature contains explicit content.
 Really extreme sexual fantasy stuff.
 This is available in the free version, and it is a place where users can anonymously ask and answer questions.
 Just a quick scroll through this section revealed a lot of mature content.
-We found questions about skin care, and then questions about “booty calls,” sexual fantasies, sexting, oral sex etc. The responses to some of the questions in the secret chat were very graphic and detailed.
+We found questions about skincare, and then questions about “booty calls,” sexual fantasies, sexting, oral sex, etc. The responses to some of the questions in the secret chat were very graphic and detailed.

-July 29, 2022 update from a PYE follower:
+From a PYE follower:

 “I checked my FLO app today, and it has horrible explicit things that are available right in the daily insights.
 This is a place in the app where you immediately look, and the daily insights are designed (programmed) for anyone and everyone to look at (think of Flo’s version of Instagram stories).
-The particular story I saw today said that it has “life-changing” tips for m*sturbation.
+The particular story I saw today said that it has “life-changing” tips for masturbation.
 Previously, I have been horrified by explicit things that I’ve incidentally come across in the secret chats of this app (in response to this, I decided to just avoid that component of the app), but the daily insights are right in your face.
 I can’t ignore it and will delete the app.
 I would strongly encourage all women (young or old) to not support this kind of app or company.”

 Our thoughts?
 This app is appropriate for adults.
 While Flo is chock full of information, it also means there is access to a lot of information your child isn’t ready for.

-My Calendar
+My Calendar:

 Age: probably ok for high school.